Lety López

 Leticia Jannet López Ramos, known professionally as Lety López (and formerly Leticia López), is a Mexican actress and singer.
 She was awarded with the Bravo, APT and ACPT awards for Best New Female Actress in a Musical in 2012 for her work in Si Nos Dejan – El Gran Musical Mexicano.
 She won a singing competition by multiple Grammy Award-winning mariachi artist Pepe Aguilar following a competition; Lety López opened for Aguilar during his 2014 concert dates and was awarded with a recording deal from Aguilar's record company.

-She also placed fourth in La Academia, a Mexican musical talent show aired on Azteca in its 2004 season.
+She also placed fourth in La Academia, a Mexican musical talent show aired on TV Azteca in its 2004 season.
 She also played the roles of Dulce, Yuri and Lupita in Jose Manuel Lopez Velarde's musical Mentiras el musical, leading to her role in Si Nos Dejan – El Gran Musical Mexicano.
 She is also a voice actress, voicing the character of Skelita Calaveras in the Spanish-language version of Monster High.

 Life and career

 Lety López was born in Guadalajara, Mexico.
-She was pursuing a degree in communications from the Western Institute of Technology and Higher Education (or the Instituto Tecnológico y de Estudios Superiores de Occidente) in Gudalajara, but she turned her attention to performing and trained in singing at the Center for Artistic Training West (Centro de Capacitación Artística de Occidente).
+She was pursuing a degree in communications from the Western Institute of Technology and Higher Education (or the Instituto Tecnológico y de Estudios Superiores de Occidente) in Guadalajara, but she turned her attention to performing and trained in singing at the Center for Artistic Training West (Centro de Capacitación Artística de Occidente).

 In 2004, she was part of the Mexican musical reality show La Academia and placed fourth.
 She later landed roles in the musical theater as Dulce, Yuri and Lupita in Jose Manuel Lopez Velarde's Mentiras el musical, one of the country's most successful musicals, from August 2009 to June 2011.
 Her association with Velarde would continue with Si Nos Dejan – El Gran Musical Mexicano, in the lead role of Paloma and toured with production throughout South America.
 López's work in Si Nos Dejan – El Gran Musical Mexicano won the ACPT (Agrupación de Críticos y Periodistas de Teatro or the Association of Theatre Critics and Journalists), APT (Agrupación de Periodistas Teatrales or the Association of Journalists) and Bravo awards for Best New Female Actress in a Musical in 2012.
+He participated in the London 2012 Olympic Games on TV Azteca, giving voice to a musical with Alejandra Ley called Londres Azteca.